 In the US, we did several overnight trips which are always fun.
 We kayaked and camped in the Everglades National Park, Florida, and in several small lakes in the Sierra Nevada Mountains in California.
 Or simply kayaked for the day in the San Juan Islands by Seattle, and in Baja California, Mexico.
 One of the challenges is to find places you can rent kayaks.
 We have been thinking about buying our own kayaks, and since we like to travel, we looked into inflatable kayaks for future trips.
 How do you organize your own kayak trips?
 Do you own a kayak? rent it?

-If you like exploring Vietnam differently, go on a motorbike road trip in Ha Giang in the North of Vietnam close to Sapa and the Chinese border.
+If you like exploring the of Vietnam, tour Ho Chi Minh, or go on a motorbike road trip in Ha Giang in the North of Vietnam close to Sapa and the Chinese border.
 And if biking is your thing, check our adventure on a motorbike in Kerala, India.

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.